FunnyEngineer/starter-hugo-research-group/content/authors/harsh/_index.md

 title: Harsh
 role: PhD Student
 avatar_filename: avatar.jpg
-bio: Harsh is a PhD student with the TExUS Lab.
-His work focuses on developing new datasets and model parameterizations for simulation of urban stressors such as heat.
+bio: His work focuses on developing new datasets and model parameterizations for simulation of urban stressors such as heat.
 interests:
   - Urbanization
 social: []